 Secondly, the 4-minute setting (the one used for your main treatments) is a pulsing (flashing) light.
 It's annoying, especially near the eyes, and could even be dangerous for people with some medical conditions.
 Skin Physics say their tests have found it works better—but if that's the case, why do all the salon photofacials use a steady light?
 If they've done tests to prove the flash is better, why won't they share the results?

 Serums and Creams

-Finally, the kit includes a special serum which you apply to your face before treatment.
-Go to a salon and you'll find that photorejuvenation is always done on a thoroughly cleansed face.
+Finally, the kit includes a special serum that you apply to your face before treatment.
+Go to a salon, and you'll find that photorejuvenation is always done on a thoroughly cleansed face.
 The aesthetician will use a neutral lubricating jelly (like the one used in ultrasound), just so the wand moves easily.
 If it's a full-face screen, no creams are put on the face at all.

 So again, the special serum and other creams are just a gimmick (and a way for Skin Physics to keep earning money off users).
 Why does the Photon need gimmicks if it works?